Direct effect of Pranayama

 Pranayama has direct effect on both body and mind.
-It improves overall well being and gives longevity with a clear start of mind, which is required for all of us in order to make decision in daily life as well.
+First of all, Pranayama improves overall well being and gives longevity.
+Therefore one gets clear mind in order to make decision in daily life as well.
 It is very good practice for a person who is just looking to have a good health as well as a person who walks on the spiritual path of enlightenment.

 Pranayama extend the life spam by extending our breath.
 Breathing rate (the time of one breath) is directly connected to longevity.
 The grown tortoise takes about 3 breaths in one breath and lives up to 150 – 300 years.
 On the opposite side, dog takes about 30 breaths in one minute and lives up to 15 years.
 So, the slower we breathe, the longer we can live.
 In advance stages of pranayama, the yogi is simply trying to reduce the number of breath in order to extend the life.